THE MICROSOFT DYNAMICS ERP FAMILY

 Acquired in 2000 for $1.1 billion, Great Plains was the US solution that had previously merged with professional services software provider Solomon.
 These became Microsoft Dynamics GP and Microsoft Dynamics SL.

 Acquired in 2002 for $1.4 billion (the largest acquisition ever made by Microsoft), Navision was the Danish solution that had previously merged with Damgaard, a fellow Danish company that developed the Concorde XAL and Axapta products.
 Concorde XAL was already on retirement plan so the products that were taken forward into the Microsoft fold became Microsoft Dynamics NAV and Microsoft Dynamics AX.
+And latterly Business Central evolved from NAV.

 A couple of curious things started to happen after the formation of Microsoft Business Solutions (the division responsible for the Microsoft Dynamics products).
 Firstly, while Navision had always had a US presence, the Microsoft badge meant that it became even more appealing to North American companies and sales began to soar.
 Secondly (and to the joy of competitors), industry commentators watched as Microsoft struggled to find a cohesive strategy for the products.
 The initial plan was to rewrite a new ERP solution from the ground up and then migrate the customer base.
 Referred to as Project Green, this was quickly abandoned, thankfully.